All About Sunscreen

 Sunscreen includes active ingredients that help prevent the sun’s UV radiation from reaching your skin.
 Here’s how the two types of sunscreen work for you:

-Physical sunscreen ingredients (like titanium dioxide and zinc oxide) block and scatter the rays before they penetrate your skin.
+Physical sunscreen ingredients (including the minerals titanium dioxide and zinc oxide) block and scatter the rays before they penetrate your skin.